3-Day Northern Scotland Tour Packages

 Start your day at Urquhart Castle on Loch Ness which opens at 9:30 AM.
 Getting there early helps avoid crowds.
 You can take an optional boat cruise for around $35.
 Next is Culloden Battlefield where the last Jacobite Rising ended.
 The visitor center offers great historical background for this somber site.
 The journey south goes through the Cairngorms to the Victorian town of Pitlochry.
 You will have an hour to walk by the River Tummel or visit the wool shops.
 After crossing the Forth Bridge you will arrive in Edinburgh around 7 PM.
 A past visitor suggests: "The 3-day pace is quick but gives you a great Highland sampler.
 I'd recommend staying an extra night in Edinburgh afterwards since arrival back is quite late."

-3 Days in Scottish Highlands, incl.
-Isle of Skye and Loch Ness
+3 Day Scottish Highlands Itinerary, incl.
+Edinburgh and Isle of Skye

 - Day 1